 Recipe Variations

-• Personalize the spice level – Feel free to add more or less red pepper flakes to make these pickles more mild or have a greater kick of heat.
+• I sometimes add more or less red pepper flakes to make these pickles milder or have a greater kick of spicy heat.

-• Other aromatics – Add some extra flavor by including either whole cinnamon sticks or whole (peeled) garlic cloves to the pickling liquid.
-Cinnamon has a more warm, spice-y (not hot) flavor, while adding garlic will give the pickles an earthy flavor more similar to dill pickles… But, you know, without the dill.
+• Often I change things up by adding whole (peeled) garlic cloves to the pickling liquid to give the pickles an earthy flavor more similar to dill pickles… But, you know, without the dill.

-• A pinch of color – I love to add some turmeric powder for that lovely classic yellowish pickle color.
-But you can leave it out if you want.
+• I love to add some turmeric powder for that lovely classic yellowish pickle color, depending on what I’m serving these sweet-heat cucumbers with.

 Serving Suggestions

-Serve them as a condiment on the side with savory Southern dishes like Smoked Brisket, fiery Nashville Hot Chicken, and Smoked Pork Belly Burnt Ends.
-And they are perfect for making Cuban-pressed sandwiches and are a classic topping for hamburgers and smash burgers.
-Or go great on top or the side of nearly any sandwich, like Reubenssliders, our fabulous copycat Chick-Fil-A Hot Pepper Pimento Chicken Sandwich!
+They also work great on the side of some of my favorite Southern dishes like smoked brisket, fiery Nashville hot chicken, and smoked pork belly burnt ends.
+And they are perfect for making Cuban-pressed sandwiches and for classic toppings on hamburgers and smash burgers.
+Or go great on top of or the side of nearly any sandwich, like Reubenssliders, my fabulous copycat Chick-Fil-A honey pepper pimento chicken sandwich!

-You can even chop them up and use the sweet pickle relish and juice to make other recipes like tuna salad, our Best Easy Remoulade Sauce, and Homemade Tartar Sauce.
+I sometimes even chop them up and use the sweet pickle relish and juice to make other recipes like tuna salad, my remoulade sauce, and spicy tartar sauce.

 Frequently Asked Questions